 Almaden sits nestled between the Santa Teresa foothills and the Santa Cruz Mountains in a southwest corner of Santa Clara County.
 It touches the Los Gatos and Cambrian Park borders on one side, Blossom Valley on another and stretches toward Morgan Hill at the base of the valley.
 The major roads winding through Almaden are Camden Avenue, Almaden Expressway, and Coleman Avenue.
-The local landmark, viewable from much of Almaden Valley, is the famous Mount Umunhum, perched at a high point of the coastal foothills.
-(Someday, it is hoped that will be a park accessible to all – like Mount Tam to the north.)
+The local landmark, viewable from much of Almaden Valley, is the famous Mount Umunhum, perched at a high point of the coastal foothills and recently opened to the public as park land.

 Great living: Almaden boasts low crime, great schools, and strong community involvement.
 With nice public facilities such as a rec center and library, and some neighborhood communities with cabanas and busy swim teams, its family oriented and kid friendly.

 Scenic open spaces: Almaden has lots of open spaces with golf courses, parks, and trails.
 The southernmost part of Almaden and some of the hilly areas are still beautiful horse country too.

 Nice neighborhoods: Homes in Almaden range from senior apartments to rent near Lake Almaden to luxury estates with incredible views and everything in between.
 Consistently, though, the neighborhoods are well kept, whether the homes are modest or enormous.
 There does not seem to be a bad part of Almaden!